 Mission Codename: The Little Beauty

 Operative: Agent White

-Objective: Secure an exceptional and seductive 2004 Brunello di Montalcino
+Objective: Secure an exclusive and seductive 2006 Brunello di Montalcino for our operatives

 Mission Status: Accomplished!

 Brunello di Montalcino occupies a special place in the hearts of all Wine Spies.
 Coming from a very distinct and designated (DOCG – officially designated in 1967 as one of Italy’s first DOC classified wines) region in Tuscany about 70 miles south of Florence, Brunellos typically are the best wines produced from the Sangiovese grape.
 By regulation, Brunellos must be produced by using a 100% Brunello clone of the Sangiovese grape, hence the mystic and lore of this exceptional wine.
 Typically, Brunellos are among the most expensive Italian wines, which is why today’s wine is such an exceptional offering.

 Look – Deep and dark black cherry Jell-O tints with crystal core that has garnet streaks when held to the light.
 When swirled, this springy wine settles quickly in the glass and leaves tight clusters of thin legs that ring the glass.

 Smell – Redolent upon opening with ripe and earthy red Italian cherry and other dark ripe berries that blend with savory green herbs and an earthy undertone.
 Once this wine opens up you’re greeted with a complex and well integrated blend of licorice, exotic spice including cloves and cinnamon, soft oak and hints of floral lavender and other flowers.